Higher dimensional generalizations of the Thompson groups via higher rank graphs: Our group is a group of units of a Boolean inverse -monoid

-To prove that $\mathsf{R}(C)/{\equiv}$ is Boolean, it is enough to prove that every tight filter in $\mathsf{R}(C)$ is an ultrafilter by Theorem~\ref{them:seven}.
-To do this, we shall relate filters in $\mathsf{R}(C)$ to appropriate subsets of $C$.
+Let $C$ be a higher rank graph with a finite number of identities which has no sources and is row finite.
+Using Theorem~\ref{them:seven} and Proposition~\ref{prop:idempotents}, to prove that $\mathsf{B}(C)$ is Boolean, we need to prove that every tight filter in $\mathsf{E}(\mathsf{R}(C))$ is an ultrafilter in $\mathsf{E}(\mathsf{R}(C))$.
+To do this, we shall relate filters in $\mathsf{E}(\mathsf{R}(C))$ to appropriate subsets of $C$.
+It is here that we make particular use of ideas to be found in \cite{JS2014}.

-Let $C$ be a category.
-Let $A \subseteq C$ be a non-empty subset.
-We say that it is a {\em filter} if it satisfies the following two conditions: \begin{enumerate} \item If $x,y \in A$ then there exist $u, v \in C$ such that $xu = yv \in A$.
-In particular, this implies that the elements of $A$ are pairwise comparable. \item If $x = yz$ and $x \in A$ then $y \in A$. \end{enumerate}